-COU RSEOBJECTIVES 1 To introduce students to the fundamentals of computer programming.
+COUR COURSEOBJECTIVES 1 To introduce students to the fundamentals of computer programming.
 2 To provide hands-on experience with coding and debugging.
 3 To foster logical thinking and problem-solving skills using programming.
 4 Tofamiliarizestudentswithprogrammingconceptssuchasdatatypes,control structures, functions and arrays.
 5 To encourage collaborative e learning and team work in coding projects.

-COURSEOUTCOMES

-Upon s Upon successful completion of the course, the student will be ableto : CO1 Understand basics of computers, the concept of algorithm and algorithmic thinking. К3 CO2 Analyze a problem and develop an algorithm to solve it.
+COUR COURSEOUTCOMES Upon Cognitive Level CO1 Understand basics of computers, the concept of algorithm and algorithmic thinking. К3 CO2 Analyze a problem and develop an algorithm to solve it.
 K4 CO3 Implement various algorithms using the C programming language.
 K5 CO4 Understand more advanced features of C language. К3 CO5 Developproblem-solvingskillsandtheabilitytodebugandoptimizethecode.
 K4